elilouise/Inventory-management-API/README.md

 # Inventory Management System

 This is a robust, scalable RESTful API-based inventory management and order processing system built with FastAPI, Redis, and PostgreSQL.
-This project implements a complete backend solution for e-commerce operations, focusing on performance, scalability, and data integrity.

 ## Overview